 - Doctoral level training in clinical or counselling psychology as accredited by the BPS, and HCPC registration as a Practitioner Psychologist under the relevant domain OR Formal training in CBT such as a Post graduate Diploma/Masters in CBT OR Formal postgraduate level training in psychological theory and practice, including specifically models of psychopathology, models of psychological therapy and lifespan development.

-- Experience of working with perinatal specific mental health difficulties.
+- Experience of working with women during the perinatal period.